 But we are committed to destroying our debt as soon as we can.

 And someday, our debt will be gone and we’ll be able to spend our money on other things.
 We’re doing everything we can to make that day come as soon as possible.

 Read more about my debt story here.

-I encourage you to really look into and consider both strategies.
+I encourage you to really look into and consider all three methods.